legalsmeagol15/Helpers/README.md

 - Automatic type detection of values for key/value pair arguments.
 - Specify alternative groups.
 If no alternative groups are satisfied, an exception is thrown.
 - Specify aliases for arguments, choosing whether the arguments are case-sensitive or not.
 - Specify individual single-letter flags, or parse them combined.
-An argument will be parsed as flag if it is preceded by a hyphen, as in `-xvf`.
+An argument will be parsed as a flag if it is preceded by a hyphen, as in `-xvf`.
 - Argument order can be indeterminate.